 Our Board believes that hiring and retaining effective leaders and providing appropriate incentives for executives are essential to our success in the marketplace and to creating an attractive investment for stockholders.
-The Compensation Committee, which is comprised solely of independent directors, has responsibility for establishing and implementing our executive compensation program.
-For a detailed description of the Compensation Committee's responsibilities, see Compensation and Executive Personnel Committee in Corporate Governance Policies and Practices.
+The Compensation Committee, which is comprised solely of independent directors. responsibility for establishing and implementing our executive compensation program.
+For a detailed description of the Compensation Committee's responsibilities, see Compensation Executive Personnel Committee in Corporate Governance Policies and Practices.

-The Compensation Committee has retained Towers Watson, an independent executive compensation consultant, to assist with establishing the level of executive compensation, designing our incentive compensation programs and providing information regarding compensation best practices.
+The Compensation Committee has retained Towers Watson, an independent executive compensation consultant. to assist with establishing the level executive of compensation. designing our incentive compensation programs and providina information regarding compensation practices.
 Representatives of Towers Watson were present at every Compensation Committee meeting held in 2011, and may be consulted in between meetings at the Committee's discretion.